SEXUAL ASSAULT / ABUSE

 - attaching support or generosity to sex (paying for rent/bills/dinner = an entitlement to sex)

-- using your religious/spiritual faith to coerce you to perform sexual acts
+- using your religious/spiritual faith to coerce/force sexual activity

 Other facts about sexual abuse: